telerik/xaml-docs/controls/radpdfviewer/ui/find-dialog.md

 ## Adding the FindDialog to a project

 In a few simple steps the FindDialog could be added to a project.
-{% if site.site_name == 'WPF' %}
->If you are using **RadPdfViewerToolBar**, the FindDialog can be added/removed through its settings.
-For more information, check the [Default UI]({%slug radpdfviewer-default-ui%}) topic.
-{% endif %}

-First of all, it is obligatory to register a new find dialog using the ExtensibilityManager:
+First of all, it is obligatory to register a new find dialog.
+This can be done using the ExtensibilityManager:

 #### __C#__